 Martín would claim that in 1943, he wrestled the man who would eventually become Pope John XXXIII.
-In the early years of Titanes, in order to boost ticket sales, he would convince the people that the pope himself would be attending but would be seated in a discrete area where he could be safe and not so exposed to the crowd at hand.
-Whether this was true or not, many people who wouldn’t normally be interested in a wrestling event would buy tickets for an opportunity to maybe catch a glimpse of the pope.
+In the early years of Titanes, to boost ticket sales, he would convince the people that the pope himself would be attending but would be seated in a discrete area where he could be safe and not so exposed to the crowd at hand.
+Whether this was true or not, many people who wouldn’t normally be interested in a wrestling event would buy tickets for an opportunity to catch a glimpse of the pope, perhaps.
 Carny tactics at its finest!

 The Mysterious Widow

-There was a woman who would at some point appear at all the matches, claiming to be Martín Karadagián’s widow.
-Said to be an important Argentinean aristocrat and former lover of Martín who could not bear to think that her beloved Martín was perhaps still desiring her love, her breath, and her unconditional support.
+There was a woman who would, at some point, appear at all the matches, claiming to be Martín Karadagián’s widow.
+Said to be an important Argentinean aristocrat and former lover of Martín who could not bear to think that her beloved Martín was perhaps still desiring her love, breath, and unconditional support.
 Truly bizarre…

 William Boo, the Heel Referee

-A cheating, conniving, and very corrupt referee that was despised by the fans.
-A very important element in Martín’s Titanes show.
-A person that readily got involved in the matches and mostly favored the heels of course!
-Think of an overweight Earl Hebner who many times stole the show and would butt and punch his way to notoriety.
+A cheating, conniving, and very corrupt referee despised by the fans — a critical element in Martín’s Titanes show.
+A person that readily got involved in the matches and mostly favored the heels, of course!
+Think of an overweight Earl Hebner who often stole the show and would butt and punch his way to notoriety.